Celebrating Life After Cancer

 But looking back, I feel my story is different.
 It is different because of the people.
 The incredible people that shared in this journey with me.
 Medical professionals, family, old friends, new friends, and lost friends all shaped the new person I have become.
 Small pieces of their hearts and talents make me who I am today.

-When I arrived at Roswell Park Cancer Institute on July 14, 2015, almost one year ago, I did not think I had room in my heart for any more people.
+When I arrived at Roswell Park Comprehensive Cancer Center on July 14, 2015, almost one year ago, I did not think I had room in my heart for any more people.
 I had the best of friends, amazing coworkers, and a strong family.
 Leukemia challenged me mentally, physically, and emotionally in ways that I never really imagined.
 But it also opened my heart and led me to some of the most incredible people I have ever met.

 For the first time in my life I could only see beauty in all people that I met.
 I loved deeper and wanted more for myself and others.